 Hexagonal bottles are less common than square or cylindrical types but the larger forms are sometimes found reused as containers for cremated bone, like this one.
 The base is decorated with a raised ring containing a hexagon with indented sides.
 The square bottle with the stamped base had only a single handle, while the rectangular bottle seems to have had two.
 We will only find out about the others after they have been reconstructed, as they are so badly shattered.

 The bronze vessels also seem to be mainly second century types and some were perhaps Italian imports.
 They are all of very high quality and at least one of them appears to have been silvered.
 Their handles are decorated in a variety of ways.
-The tall bottle-shaped vessel has a handle with an agricultural or industrial scene at the base, with a figure wearing a brimmed hat similar to that worn by Mercury, although it does not seem to have wings.
+The tall bottle-shaped vessel has a handle with an agricultural or industrial scene at the base, with a figure wearing a brimmed hat similar to that worn by Mercury.
 Higher up is a seated figure beneath a vine from which a basket is hanging.
 The top depicts vine leaves and branches, which grasp the rim of the jug.
 The broken vessel with the trefoil opening has a handle with a head wearing a Phrygian cap at the bottom, while the top end has a deer’s head, its antlers shown in relief on the handle and its forelegs reaching forward to grasp the rim.